Let visitors upvote feature requests from the widget

 Updated May 22, 2026

-Voting is the core engagement mechanic of your feature board.
-Visitors browse requests from the widget's Feature Requests tab, see the vote tally, and add their upvote with one click.
-This article explains how the voting flow works and what you need to have set up.
+Voting is the point of a feature board.
+Visitors browse the requests from the widget's roadmap tab, see the tally, and add their vote with one click.
+This article explains how the flow works and what you need in place first.

-• A Feature Request board with at least one public column.
+• A Feature Request board with at least one public column, and at least one ticket in it.

 • The Yaplet widget installed on your site.